 How to Explore the Effect of Doing Something?
 (Part 1)

 Applied Causal Inference 101: Counterfactual Worlds and The Experimental Ideal

 The problem is that statistical tests — such as t-test, chi-squared test, F-test, etc. — are done for the purpose of statistical inference and not for causal inference.
 Whether you can make valid causal claims based on the findings of your statistical tests depends on the data-generating process and the model you estimate.

 Many instructors do not sufficiently explain this key issue.
-Consequently, students start making causal interpretations based on the finding’s statistical significance (i.e., whether the p-value is < 0.05).
+Consequently, students start making causal interpretations based on a finding’s statistical significance (i.e., whether the p-value is < 0.05).
 For example, beginners often struggle to detect the difference between the following statements:

 - A 1 unit change in X is positively associated with 2.3 units change in Y

 - A 1 unit increase in X causes/leads to/generates 2.3 units increase in Y

 Some instructors do mention that “correlation doesn’t imply causation” but do not explain the concept well enough.
 Fortunately, these concepts can be fairly easily explained using some simple directed acyclic graphs.
 For regression analysis, I describe some of these concepts in the following articles:

 Confounding Variable and Spurious Correlation: Key Challenge in Making Causal Inference